 An employer may use an offer of severance as consideration for confidentiality.
 A confidentiality restriction may not only affect an employee’s ability to interfere with the business of their former employer, but may also influence their ability to litigate a claim against their former employer.

-The attorneys here at Berg Plummer Johnson & Raval, LLP, include AV-rated and 10 year-plus Super Lawyers who have been recognized as some of the best in America.
-Our Houston employment attorneys have several decades of experience litigating various employment law claims, including those involving severance agreements.
+The Houston employment attorneys here at Berg Plummer Johnson & Raval, LLP, include AV-rated and 10 year-plus Super Lawyers who have been recognized as some of the best in America.
+Our employment attorneys have several decades of experience litigating various employment law claims, including those involving severance agreements.

 The firm recognizes that our clients each have unique circumstances, needs, and budgets, and to that end, we offer a range of fee arrangements that are customized to suit each client and the facts of their case.
 We work closely with Houston-area clients to develop a fee arrangement that will help them obtain favorable results while keeping the budget reasonable.